matuzo/matuzoat/src/blog/lang-lies.md

 ## Why is the lang attribute so important?

-Adrian Roselli wrote about the [Use of the Lang Attribute](https://adrianroselli.com/2015/01/on-use-of-lang-attribute.html), so I will not repeat everything he says but I’ll give you some examples of how this attribute influences UX, and I will show you what happened recently on the most popular Austrian website in Austria.
+[Adrian Roselli](https://twitter.com/aardrian) wrote about the [Use of the Lang Attribute](https://adrianroselli.com/2015/01/on-use-of-lang-attribute.html), so I will not repeat everything he says but I’ll give you some examples of how this attribute influences UX, and I will show you what happened recently on the most popular Austrian website in Austria.

 ### Auto-translation

 Translation tools like Google Translate may offer to translate contents of a page if the language defined in the `<html>` element is not the same as the default language in the browser.
 It seems it doesn’t matter in which language the page is actually written, what counts for Google Translate is the value of the `lang` attribute.
-In the following example, Chrome gives me the option to translate the Croatian text on the page which of course is not Croatian, to English because I set `lang` to `hr`.
+In the following example, Chrome gives me the option to translate the Croatian text on the page, which isn’t Croatian, to English because I set `lang` to `hr`.

 ![Google Translate prompt offering to translate Croatian which is actually English to English](https://res.cloudinary.com/dp3mem7or/image/upload/c_scale,w_1000/v1603086165/articles/croatian.png)